kitbagjs/router/docs/core-concepts/router-route.md

 # Router Route
 The current route is represented by the [RouterRoute](/api/types/RouterRoute.md).

-The route can be accessed using the [useRoute](/composables/useRoute.md) composable within your components.
+This current route is accessed using the [useRoute](/composables/useRoute.md) composable within your components.
 It is also available on the router instance as the `route` property.

 ```ts
 import { useRoute } from '@kitbag/router'